 National Families Week (held between 15 – 21 May) is a wonderful time to celebrate the importance of family in our life and our community.

 The aim of the Week is to celebrate the vital role that families play in Australian society.
 It’s a great opportunity to look at all the different types of families we are a part of and how each one is special.
 The theme for the week is “Stronger Families.
 Strong Communities” and highlights the important role families play as the central building block of our communities.

 We’ve created a little list of some fun activities you can do at playgroup that celebrates Families Week with your little ones.

-We’ve got a fun little nature activity – read about it here.
+Create your family with an Aussie twist with this fun nature activity – read about it here.

 – sponges (quantity depends on your group size)